vector-1127/LAGNs/README.md

-# Graph Neural Networks （submitted to IEEE）
+# Local-Aggregation Graph Networks （submitted to IEEE）
 Deep learning on graph data

 Waiting the core codes...